Kirsten Hughes (politician): Massachusetts Republican Party Chair

 On December 6, 2012, Hughes declared her candidacy for Chair of the Massachusetts Republican Party.
 She faced Richard Green, a state committeeman, businessman, and founder of the Massachusetts Fiscal Alliance.
 Hughes was seen as the establishment candidate while Green was seen as anti-establishment.

 On January 31, 2013, Hughes was elected chair by a vote of 41 to 39.
 She was elected on the second ballot, as the result of the first ballot was contested and then set aside.
 She was unopposed in 2015 and defeated conservative activist Steve Aylward 46 to 30 in 2017.
 She did not run for reelection in 2019 and was succeeded by James J. Lyons Jr.

-Stoughton District Court
+Clerk magistrate

 After her tenure as chairman ended, Hughes served as general counsel and special sheriff in the office of Norfolk County Sheriff Jerry McDermott.
 In November 2019 she was appointed clerk magistrate of Stoughton District Court by Governor Charlie Baker.
+In 2022, she was nominated for the same position in the South Boston Municipal Court.